suprnation/cats-actors/README.md

 > **Note:** When an actor forwards a message, `context.sender` remains the original sender, allowing the receiving actor to respond directly to the original sender if needed.

-#### Explanation of NoSendActorRef

-`NoSendActorRef[IO]` is an alias for `Option[ReplyingActorRef[IO, Nothing, Any]]`, representing an actor address to which we cannot send any messages (`Nothing` indicates no accepted message type), but can be used to reply with any type (`Any`), implying flexibility in responses.
-This design ensures that the reference can hold an actor's address while restricting its usage to non-sending operations, maintaining type safety and functional constraints within the actor system.

 ## Supervision
 Supervision in an actor system refers to the mechanism by which parent actors manage the lifecycle and failures of their child actors.
 It ensures fault tolerance and robust error handling in the system.